 One of the best places to go in Maui with kids is the Iao Valley.
 Hiking through this lush tropical setting in central Maui will make for a beautiful yet educational journey as the valley is full of local history.

-Hear stories about how the valley is the traditional locale for housing ancient Hawaiian demigods, along with one of King Kamehameha’s great battles that helped unify the Hawaiian Islands.
+Hear stories about how the valley is the traditional locale for housing ancient Hawaiian demigods, along with one of King Kamehameha’s great battles that helped unify the islands of Hawaii.

 11. Enjoy the Makawao Forest Reserve

-If you want an activity in Maui with kids that’s somewhat off the beaten path, try the Makawao Forest Reserve.
+Although Maui is known for its beautiful beaches if you want an activity in Maui with kids that’s somewhat off the beaten path, try the Makawao Forest Reserve in central Maui.

-Visitors will find seven trails at the upcountry Maui attraction, include the Kahakapao Loop Trail, with six miles of winding trails with scenic views.
+Visitors will find seven trails at the upcountry Maui attraction, including the Kahakapao Loop Trail, with six miles of winding trails with scenic views.

 It’s also a great place to take a family bike ride if you’d prefer not to walk.
 Bikers and walkers use separate trails.